 3 Things You Should Know About Deferred Prosecution, Plea Deals & Legal Representation

-A majority of DUI and criminal cases are resolved through use of these programs.
-Below is an overview of their framework, how they impact your rights and freedom, and the importance legal representation in these agreements:
+Below is an overview of their framework, and the importance legal representation in these agreements:

 I. Deferred Prosecution – 1) You do not plead guilty.
-Instead, you agree to participate in a special program which allows you to obtain counseling or treatment as an alternative to prosecution.
+Instead, you agree to participate in a special program when and if, made available to you by the court as an alternative to prosecution of particular types of criminal charges.
 2) After successful completion of the program your charges will be dismissed.
 If you fail to complete the program the state will continue to prosecute the charges.
-3) Any any statements made in pre-trial discussions or written statements prerequisite to the program can be used against you.
+3) Any statements made in pre-trial discussions or written statements prerequisite to the program can be used against you.

 II.
 Plea Agreement – 1) You must plead guilty.
 In a plea arrangement you are required to enter a guilty plea in exchange for a leniency in sentencing.
 2) After an agreement is reached, the presiding judge will either approve or reject the plea agreement at their discretion.
 If the parties cannot reach an agreement the case will go to trial.
 3) Statements that might otherwise be incriminating that were made to further plea discussions cannot be used against you, if you later decide not to accept the plea agreement.

 III.
 Legal Advocacy – 1) Whether your matter involves a plea agreement or deferred prosecution, you should obtain legal representation as soon as possible.
 2) In the least you should consult an attorney before your first court appearance which is usually the arraignment.
 If the prosecution extends an offer and you do not have an attorney, they often are unwilling to offer more favorable terms if you decide later to hire one.
 3) Deferred prosecution is an offer made by the prosecution.
-However, defendants are sometimes surprised to learn that they do not qualify for the program.
-An experienced criminal defense attorney can make sure your rights are protected, and work to help qualify you for the program.
+However, defendants are sometimes surprised to learn that they do not qualify for the program, or that the court does not offer deferred prosecution for their charges.
+An experienced criminal defense attorney can help you to explore your options, make sure your rights are protected, and work to help qualify you for the program if it is available.
 If a plea agreement is involved, your criminal defense attorney will make sure that the plea terms are fair, constitutional, and the most favorable that can be obtained based on the circumstances of your charges.

 Criminal Defense Attorney for Deferred Prosecution, Plea Agreement and Trial Mesa AZ